 Action Lead Specifics Retain/Revise/

 Implementers Complete/Delete

-Institute Counties, Local governments with stormwater Revise

-stormwater municipalities management responsibilities should

-utility charge dedicated user fees to property

-program owners to cover the costs of

-maintaining stormwater

-infrastructure.
-Such fees should be

-directly linked to the amount of

-impervious area on a site.
-With these

-revenues in hand, local governments

-should consider taking maintenance

-responsibility for stormwater

-infrastructure on private property, as

-property owners (e.g., homeowner's

-association) may not be willing or able
+Institute stormwater utility fees Counties, municipalities Local governments with stormwater management responsibilities should charge dedicated user fees to property owners to cover the costs of maintaining stormwater infrastructure.
+Such fees should be directly linked to the amount of impervious area on a site.
+With these revenues in hand, local governments should consider taking maintenance responsibility for stormwater infrastructure on private property, as property owners may not be willing or Retain

-to do so.
+able to do so.